tum-ens/urbs/doc/mathdoc.rst

 Cost Function
 ^^^^^^^^^^^^^

+The variable total system cost :math:`\zeta` is calculated by the cost function.
+The cost function is the objective function of the optimization  model.
+Minimizing the value of the variable total system cost would give the most reasonable solution for the modelled energy system  The formula of the cost function expressed in mathematical notation is as following:

 .. math::

 	\zeta = \zeta_\text{inv} + \zeta_\text{fix} + \zeta_\text{var} + \zeta_\text{fuel} + \zeta_\text{rev} + \zeta_\text{pur}

+The calculation of the variable total system cost is given in ``urbs.py`` by the following code fragment.

 ::

 	def obj_rule(m):
 		return pyomo.summation(m.costs)

+The variable total system cost :math:`\zeta` is basically calculated by the summation of every type of total costs.
+As previously mentioned on `Cost Types`_ these cost types are : ``Investment``, ``Fix``, ``Variable``, ``Fuel``, ``Revenue``, ``Purchase``.
+The calculation of each single cost types are listed below.

 Investment Costs
 ----------------

+The variable investment costs :math:`\zeta_\text{inv}` represents the required annual expenses, in the hope of future benefits.
+These expenses are made on every new investment.
+The possible investments of an energy system in this model are:

+1. Additional power output capacity for process technologies.
+2. Additional power output capacity for storage technologies and additional content capacity for storage technologies.
+3. Additional power output capacity for transmission technologies.

+The calculation of total annual investment cost is expressed by the formula:

 .. math::